ibm-cloud-docs/vmware/architecture-guide-quantastor-vmwaresoftlayer.md

    * **Uplink Port Speeds:** 10 Gbps Redundant Private Network Uplinks
 4. Click **Continue Your Order**.

-**Note:** The storage server is configured with two network interfaces that are unbonded so that two different subnets can be used to load balance traffic to the storage array.
+The storage server is configured with two network interfaces that are unbonded so that two different subnets can be used to load balance traffic to the storage array.

 ### Finishing Configuration
 {: #finish-quantastor-configuration}